IoTThinks/EasySkyMesh/firmware/README.md

 # Custom Meshcore Firmware
 Custom firmware files are for Meshcore.
+* Have more experimental, advances features and bug fixes.
 * Based on MeshCore and compatible with MeshCore.
-These features will be pushed to MeshCore for public use.
+* These features will be pushed to MeshCore to merge to the main development.
-* Have more experimental / advances features.
 * The firmware is provided as it is without any warranty or support.

 ## Have Suggestion?